 In the upper Santa Clara River Watershed Area, there is not significant overlap with other SCWP Watershed Areas the way it can be seen in Greater Los Angeles.
-There are no hydrologic connections with other watershed areas (see Physical Characteristics); the river flows east to west, where most of the water in Los Angeles flows from north to south.
-There is connection to the Santa Clara River Watershed flowing through Ventura County and that raises potential to coordinate periodically with interested parties such as the Lower Santa Clara River Watershed Committee.
+There are no hydrologic connections with other watershed areas (see Physical Characteristics).
+The river flows east to west (with tributaries running southerly, northerly and easterly), where most of the water in Los Angeles flows from north to south.
+There is connection to the Santa Clara River Watershed flowing through Ventura County and that raises potential to coordinate with interested parties such as the Lower Santa Clara River Watershed Committee or the Watershed Wide Arundo Management Group.
 Water imported by Santa Clarita Valley Water Agency from the State Water Project also contributes to groundwater and surface water flows entering the watershed through the Santa Clarita Valley Sanitation District water reclamation plants.